 Soulio is a quintet that features a front line of trombone and sax, putting a slight twist on the classic soul-jazz combo.
 Led by trombonist Johnny Showtime (John Janowiak), the group also includes saxophonist Matt Shevitz, bassist Greg Nergaard, drummer Dan Leali and guitarist Jay Montana.
-A variety of top notch subs and featured guests have also joined Soulio over the years.
+A variety of top notch subs and featured guests have also graced the stage with Soulio over the years.

 John Janowiak (Johnny Showtime) – Trombone

 Johnny Showtime (John Janowiak) has carved out a niche as an in-demand trombonist for a wide variety of groups and recording projects.
 Showtime is best known for his trombone work in Liquid Soul.
 He recorded on three of the band’s albums, including the Grammy-nominated Here’s the Deal.
 The gig took him all over North America, Japan and Europe, with appearances at the Montreal Jazz Festival, the Newport Jazz Festival, the New Orleans Jazz & Heritage Festival, President Bill Clinton’s Inaugural Ball, and many other notable venues.
 More info at johnnyshowtime.com